Motorcycle Accident Lawyers & Motorbike Injury Solicitors

 We’ve also seen accidents caused by pedestrians stepping out into the road without looking, meaning that a motorcyclist has had to take evasive action to avoid them, resulting in a collision.

-Not all bike accidents are caused by other road users – unsafe or poorly maintained road surface represent a particular risk to motorcyclists.
+Not all bike accidents are caused by other road users – unsafe or poorly maintained road surfaces represent a particular risk to motorcyclists.

-Unexpected road defects, such as potholes, faulty iron work, cracked or uneven surfaces, or spillages on the road are hazardous to bikers, and if you have had an accident due to a poorly maintained road surface, you may be able to make a claim for compensation.
+Unexpected road defects, such as potholes, faulty iron work, cracked or uneven surfaces, or spillages on the road are hazardous to bikers.
+If you have had an accident due to a poorly maintained road surface, you may be able to make a claim for compensation.

 Highways England and local councils are responsible for keeping roads in a good state of repair, and if they fail in their duty of care to keep roads safe, they may be liable to pay compensation.

-Drivers are required by law to stop after an accident to identify themselves, and morally speaking they have an obligation to make sure that no one has been injured, and that the incident is reported to the authorities if necessary.
+Drivers are required by law to stop after an accident to identify themselves.
+Morally speaking they also have an obligation to make sure that no one has been injured, and that the incident is reported to the authorities if necessary.